hrap1919/qbc/README.md

     Toggle Sequential_Download and First_Last_Piece_Priority properties of the selected torrent
 16. qbsetlocation NEW_LOCATION

-    Set new location of downloaded files of the selected torrent
+    Set a new location of downloaded files of the selected torrent
 17. qbsetpeers

     Peers info of the selected torrent